GetHealthyCalculators

 • The Mifflin-St Jeor equation estimates BMR and may not reflect your exact metabolic rate.

-• Individual metabolism varies based on genetics, body composition, hormones, and other factors.
+• Individual metabolism varies based on genetics, body composition, hormones, thyroid status, and medications.

-• Activity multipliers are approximations — actual energy expenditure depends on exercise intensity, duration, and type.
+• Activity multipliers are approximations — actual energy expenditure depends on exercise intensity, duration, NEAT (non-exercise activity thermogenesis), and individual efficiency.

 Frequently Asked Questions